When you use our Bill Pay feature, your vendor may receive funds from us in one of three ways. We will cover cut-off and transit times for each.

 Note that for approved physical check payments, we do have a feature that allows you to download an eCheck for immediate mobile deposit.

 MEEP - MarginEdge Electronic Payments (Virtual Credit Card or ACH)

-- Your vendor will receive payment three business days after the MarginEdge Send Date.
-For example, any MEEP approved before 4 pm on Monday will be received by the vendor on Thursday.
-ACH funds are deposited automatically, though it may be approximately 1-2 additional business days before the deposit is reflected in the vendor’s bank account.
+- Your vendor will receive payment two business days after the MarginEdge Send Date.
+For example, any MEEP approved before 2pm on Monday will be received by the vendor on Wednesday.
+ACH funds are deposited automatically, though it may be approximately 1-2 additional business days before the deposit is reflected in the vendor's bank account.
 VCC funds must be deposited by the vendor, so there could possibly be a delay if they don't accept it immediately.

 - The status you will see on your Bill Pay > Payments page will show:

-- "Paid: ACH" once the vendor receives the funds via ACH
+- For ACH: "Paid: MEEP" once the vendor receives the funds via ACH

-- "Payment Accepted" once the vendor has actually deposited the funds from a VCC
+- For VCC: "Delivered: MEEP" once the vendor has received the funds and then will show "Paid: MEEP" once the vendor has actually deposited the funds from a VCC

 *For payment purposes, "business days" are days that are not a weekend or a Federal Reserve holiday.
 Federal Reserve holidays differ slightly from Federal government holidays, so please take note.